rohitgwari/FoodWise---AI-Powered-web-app/README.md

 Optional: Assign delivery to local volunteers or delivery partners.

-⚙️ Tech Stack
+#### Tech Stack

-Frontend/UI: Streamlit (quick build, clean UI)

-Backend/Database: SQLite for user & food data

-APIs: Spoonacular/Edamam (recipes), Google Maps API (location matching)

-AI Components:

-NLP ingredient matching for recipe search

-Quantity estimation algorithm for food planning
+Frontend/UI: Streamlit (clean UI with tabs and forms)

+State Management: st.session_state for storing data during a session

+#### Libraries:

+pandas → for ingredient calculations and displaying tables

+math (minor use for calculations)

-🌍 Impact
+#### Impact

-🏠 Households: Save money, reduce waste
+ Households: Save money and reduce food waste by turning leftovers into new meals.

-👨‍👩‍👧‍👦 Communities: Connect surplus food with those in need
+ Communities: Enable easy sharing of surplus food with neighbors or peers.

-🌱 Environment: Lower food wastage & landfill load
+ Environment: Reduce landfill waste and promote sustainability through mindful cooking and sharing.